While professional indemnity insurance isn’t a legal requirement, it’s a must if you’re a contractor.

 Seb Maley from Qdos says that not having professional indemnity insurance may work against you.

-With the way IR35 is assessed in the private sector set to change in April 2021, taking the small, relatively inexpensive step of having a professional indemnity policy in place could save you a lot of grief and money down the line.
+Following the introduction of the ‘Off Payroll’ (IR35) changes in in April 2021, taking the small, relatively inexpensive step of having a professional indemnity policy in place could save you a lot of grief and money down the line.

 How much professional indemnity cover do I need?